Logiqx/gps-details/docs/devices/coros/advice/README.md

-These are some other settings that I would advise:
+These are some other settings that I would recommend / advise:

 - System -> Activity Interface
   - Auto Scroll = off / on, depending on personal preference
 - System -> Wi-Fi
-  - Add network for manual sync, downloading maps and firmware updates
+  - Add network for manual sync, and faster downloads of maps + newer firmware
 - System -> More Settings
-  - Gesture Backlight = off, preventing the automatic light when in bed
+  - Gesture Backlight = off, avoiding the annoyingly bright light when in bed
-  - Touch Screen = map only, since touch screens are eratic when wet
+  - Touch Screen = map only, since touch screens tend to be eratic when wet
   - Auto Lock
     - Standby Mode - hold to unlock, since it is easier than using the dial
     - Activity Mode - hold to unlock, since it is easier than using the dial